coshinen/blog/pages/about.md

 I'm **mistydew**.
 And I live in Mainland China now.

-You can follow my GitHub account {% include icon/github.html username=site.github %}.
+You can follow my GitHub account {% include icon/github.html username=site.root %}.

 Or subscribe my blog [feed]({{ site.feed }}) to get the latest post.